thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
 * tokenize cluster topics to make them meaningful
-* add a "verbose" argument to reduce printing to a minimum
 * add a cheatsheet in the usage
 * print the most dissimilar cards as well as the most similar
 * add tf-idf functionnality to bypass sbert, for some weird users + close the relevant issue after telling the author that it's done